Douglas Coupland and the Art of the 'Extreme Present'

 We welcome proposals for a range of presentation formats, including traditional 20-minute conference papers, roundtables and panels, lightning talks of 5 minutes, and poster presentations.

 The virtual conference will consist in a mix of synchronous and asynchronous events.
-We will ask for your contribution to be pre-distributed to conference attendees two weeks in advance.
+We will ask for your contribution to be pre-distributed to conference attendees in early April.
 You will be able to circulate your contribution as a written paper (slides optional), audio or video recording.
 On the days of the conference, we will provide a space for ‘live’ discussions of pre-circulated contributions.

 Please send abstracts of between 250 and 300 words and a short professional bio (100 words max) to the conference organisers, Diletta De Cristofaro (Northumbria University, UK), Mary McCampbell (Lee University, USA), and Andrew Tate (Lancaster University, UK) at firstname.lastname@example.org.
-The closing date for submissions is 1st February 2021.
+We have extended the closing date for submissions to 20th February 2021.